 The taking of a human life is considered to be the greatest criminal offense—particularly when that act is deliberate, intentional, and committed with premeditation.
 It is the only crime for which a person convicted may pay with his or her own life, a capital offense that takes the law of retribution, lex talionis or "an eye for an eye," to its fullest extent.

-Murder Defense Lawyer in Oklahoma City
+Murder Defense Attorney in Oklahoma City

 Reduced charges, suppressed evidence, dismissal of charges, and acquittal at trial are all possible defense strategies in your favor with the legal counsel and representation of an experienced criminal defense lawyer.
 Contact us today for expert legal advice and a free consultation about your case.